horup/masterserv-rs/doc/devlog.md

+20-09-2021  20m played with async and timing 19-09-2021  60m played with async
-18-09-2021  60m worked on project structure, added testbench to contain both client and server, worked on client abstraction 17-09-2021  30m initial playing with vscode multiple workspace + websocket
+18-09-2021  90m worked on project structure, added testbench to contain both client and server, worked on client abstraction 17-09-2021  30m initial playing with vscode multiple workspace + websocket